smikhalevski/doubter/README.md

 If value is valid, a check callback must return `null` or `undefined`.

 Most shapes have a set of built-in checks.
-The check we've just implemented is called `gt` (greater than):
+The check we've just implemented above is called `gt` (greater than):

 ```ts
 d.number().gt(5);